With 120,000 people needed to work in the railway industry over the next ten years, we’ve got a job to do to attract our colleagues of tomorrow.

 We have a duty to support charities making a difference to the communities we serve, while also creating partnerships with organisations that can provide vital support, especially from a mental wellbeing perspective.

 As well as a signatory of the Armed Forces Covenant and encouraging those from military backgrounds to consider a rail career, we also support the Royal British Legion.
+We are working with military organisations in order to drive the transition of colleague with transferable skills to use them on the railways.

 From a mental wellbeing perspective, we’ve partnered with Mates in Mind to provide support to all colleagues, supply chain partners and our customers.